jrosen48/utk-homepage/content/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19.md

 (in ways that may be more or less fair in terms of what students are involved in doing.
-Such a project would likely involve (at least) programatically accessing districts' websites (web scraping), but also qualitative coding (or validation), Natural Language Processing, extracting text from PDFs, and understanding the role of districts in the wider system.
+Such a project would likely involve (at least) programatically accessing districts' websites (web scraping), but also qualitative coding (or validation), Natural Language Processing, extracting text from PDFs, and understanding the place of districts in the wider education system.
 It's complex!

 We welcome ideas and input.